 - A) Test for dial tone at the network interface jacks before connecting outside lines to the control unit.
 For the test, connect a standard phone to the first network interface jack. - B) Lift the handset and listen for dial tone.
-(If there is no dial tone, contact your local telephone company before continuing.) - C) Repeat for each network interface jack. - A) Connect line cords to the line jacks on 206 and 400 modules, starting with the top line jack on the leftmost 206 module. - B) Route each cord through the hook on the front of the module.
+(If there is no dial tone, contact your local telephone company before continuing.) - C) Repeat for each network interface jack.

+- 2 A) Connect line cords to the line jacks on 206 and 400 modules, starting with the top line jack on the leftmost 206 module. - B) Route each cord through the hook on the front of the module.

-- 3 Connect the free end of each line cord to the appropriate network interface jack. - 4 A) Test the lines-plug a system phone into extension jack 10.
-Press the line buttons for each outside line and listen for dial tone. - B) Repeat for extensions 16, 22, 28, 34, 40, 46 and 52 (if available). - 5 A) Connect modular telephone cords to 206 module extension jacks, starting at the top extension jack on the leftmost module. - Route each cord through the hook on the front of the module. - Connect the free end of each modular telephone cord to the modular connecting blocks for system extensions. - D) Dress the wires.
+3 Connect the free end of each line cord to the appropriate network interface jack.

+- 4 A) Test the lines-plug a system phone into extension jack 10.
+Press the line buttons for each outside line and listen for dial tone. - B) Repeat for extensions 16, 22, and 28 (if available).

+- 5 A) Connect modular telephone cords to 206 module extension jacks, starting at the top extension jack on the leftmost module. - B) Route each cord through the hook on the front of the module. - Connect the free end of each modular telephone cord to the modular connecting blocks for system extensions. - D) Dress the wires.
 Gather the line and extension cords hanging below the hooks of the first two modules and twist tie or wire wrap them.
 Repeat for the remaining cords.
-Place each bundle of wires in the indentations cut out of the bottom edge of the backplanes. - 6 A) Before installing the cover, make sure all modules are seated properly in the carrier.
+Place each bundle of wires in the indentations cut out of the bottom edge of the backplane. - 6 A) Before installing the cover, make sure all modules are seated properly.
 The cover will not fit if the modules are not seated properly. - B) To cover the modules, grasp the upper edges of the cover and hold it squarely over the control unit.
-It is important to install the cover to keep the modules dust-free and the system working efficiently. - C) Place the cover over the modules and make sure it fits firmly in place. - Insert the screw into the tab on the lower front of the cover.
+It is important to install the cover to keep the modules dust-free and the system working efficiently. - C) Place the cover over the modules and make sure it fits firmly in place. - D) Insert the screw into the tab on the lower front of the cover.
 Tighten the screw.

-Connecting Caller ID Display Devices
+Connecting Caller ID Display Units

-The system provides multi-line Caller ID on system display phones without having to install additional devices.
-(See "Caller ID" in Chapter 5 of the PARTNER II Communications System Programming and Use guide for more information.)
-However, if you want to display or process Caller ID information for other applications-for example, on a PC that displays call records-you must connect the devices as described here.
-First, you must subscribe to Caller ID service from your local phone company, then connect the Caller ID display device directly to the line that supports Caller ID at the network interface jack.
-Additionally, you must provide a separate wiring run for the device to the appropriate location.
-To process Caller ID information for multiple lines, you must provide a separate device and a separate wiring run for each line.
+To get Caller ID information for an extension, you must first subscribe to the service (on a per-line basis) from your local telephone company, then connect the units as described here.
+You must connect the Caller ID display unit directly to the line that supports Caller ID at the network interface jack.
+Additionally, you must provide a separate wiring run for the unit to the appropriate location.
 To have additional wiring runs installed, call a qualified technician.

+To have Caller ID for multiple lines at a single phone, you must provide a separate box and a separate wiring run for each line.